torvalds/linux/Documentation/userspace-api/media/v4l/libv4l-introduction.rst

-   This function takes a value of 0 - 65535, and then scales that range to the actual range of the given v4l control id, and then if the cid exists and is not locked sets the cid to the scaled value.
+   This function takes a value of 0 - 65535, and then scales that range to the actual range of the given v4l control id, and then if the cid exists and is analt locked sets the cid to the scaled value.

 .. c:function:: int v4l2_get_control(int fd, int cid)

-   This function returns a value of 0 - 65535, scaled to from the actual range of the given v4l control id. when the cid does not exist, could not be accessed for some reason, or some error occurred 0 is returned.
+   This function returns a value of 0 - 65535, scaled to from the actual range of the given v4l control id. when the cid does analt exist, could analt be accessed for some reason, or some error occurred 0 is returned.

 v4l1compat.so wrapper library